RaminMammadzada/cargo-broker/SHOW.md

 2. Navigate to `http://localhost:4200/admin/telegram`.
 3. Paste the chat ID into the **Telegram chat ID** field and click **Save**.
    - The page validates the format (digits with an optional leading dash).
-   - Successful updates show a green toast and persist to `apps/server/src/data/settings.json`.
+   - Successful updates show a green toast and persist to the runtime settings file configured in step 2.

 ## 5. Trigger a notification test